SOMATIC

 A collage of three images: a close-up of pink and purple succulent plants, a woman smiling outdoors with trees and a body of water in the background, and a cluster of trees with a chain-link fence at their base.

-Welcome, I invite you to attune to the wisdom of our interbeing as activist and buddhist monk Thích Nhất Hạnh has described.
+Welcome, I invite you to attune to the wisdom of our interbeing as activist and buddhist monk Thích Nhất Hạnh described.

 My professional career began enthralled with the manufactured colonial world of fashion design and marketing beauty standards.
 This began to unravel as my creative practices deepened through grieving, ecological awareness, neuroplasticity, liberation, spirituality, and ancestral healing.